'You're going to see acts that defy humanity,' police chief says, as officials urge calm when Tyre Nichols arrest videos are released publicly tonight

 "Our next step is going to see what the video actually looks like, and we hope that since we've delivered this accountability, that the community will accept that steps are being taken to bring justice to those individuals responsible for this act," Jones said.

-Nichols' family and their attorneys have described the arrest as a prolonged, brutal attack after being shown footage by authorities Monday.
-Police and city officials have also expressed shock and disappointment at how the officers used force against Nichols during the arrest.
+Police and city officials have expressed shock and disappointment at how the officers used force against Nichols during the arrest.

 The footage will "remind you of Rodney King in many regards," Nichols family attorney Ben Crump said.
 Though the King incident involved White officers -- Nichols and the five Memphis officers charged are Black -- the violence seen is similar, Crump said.